Agile Waterfall Hybrid Model

 The hybrid model adopted can be pictorially represented as below:

-The most important aspect before the start of any project is to decide the model that the team is going to adopt.
+The most important aspect of the start of any project is to decide the model that the team is going to adopt.
 This requires extensive planning.
-Factors like budget, time, resource utilization, complexity of requirements, etc. should be considered in adopting a software model.
+Factors like budget, time, resource utilization, the complexity of requirements, etc. should be considered in adopting a software model.

 The Hybrid model is still in a nascent stage.
 As more and more companies will adopt it, we will learn more about this concept.

 The Agile manifesto asks us to value: